Best Crypto Cards in Uganda (2026)

 Tax Treatment of Card Rewards in Uganda

 Uganda has no specific cryptocurrency tax legislation.
-Under the Income Tax Act (Cap 340), crypto gains could potentially fall under several categories.
+Under the Income Tax Act (Cap 340), crypto gains could fall under several categories.

 Income Tax